runmyrobot/runmyrobot/README.md

 LetsRobot.tv is a site for interacts with other using telepresence robots.
 User create their own robots and add them to the site. https://letsrobot.tv

+You can find additional documentation including information about our API on our [readme.io](https://letsrobot.readme.io/) page as well.

 <h2> Quick Install </h2>

+The quckest option is to just download our complete image with everything already compiled:
+[Download the Let's Robot Image] (https://drive.google.com/open?id=1pH-xN40-iPPhvj9dFYjv4AI26jw4qc40)

 Copy this into the terminal, and follow the instructions.
 This script has been tested on a Raspberry Pi 3, with a fresh flash of "2017-04-10-raspbian-jessie-lite".